When locals flee for the beach, a New York City summer weekend is a great time to try new restaurants and score cheap hotel rooms.

 There’s something about a New York City summer weekend, especially on a holiday.

-Most Manhattanites flee the city for the Hamptons and the Jersey Shore, turning the normally hectic metropolis into a more laid back town where it’s easy to get cheap hotel rooms and prime-time dinner reservations at popular restaurants.
+Most Manhattanites flee the city for the Hamptons and the Jersey Shore, turning the normally hectic metropolis into a more laid back town where it’s easy to find affordable Manhattan hotels and book prime-time dinner reservations at popular restaurants.
 This is why we left Philadelphia, the headquarters for the 4th of July, for a quick weekend getaway.

 As many of you may already know, we live in the up-and-coming city of Philadelphia, a mere 90 miles from NYC.
 The New York Times recently ranked Philly 3rd in its places to go in 2015, the popular Pope Francis will be visiting here in September, and our city will host the Democratic National Convention in 2016.
 The sounds and sights of construction are everywhere, with future hotels and office buildings dotting the landscape.